radwankakar/infrastructure/docs/adr/0013-compare-vpn-edition.md

 ### Negative Consequences

-* depending on the model type redeploying will require contacting OpenVPN to get a new key *
+* depending on the model type redeploying will require contacting OpenVPN to get a new access key *

 ## Pros and Cons of the Options